seanjgildea/SoftwareEngineeringNotes/awsdeveloperassociate.md

 # Lambda

+- It was all about the functionality of the service itself.
+Understand execution times, the concept of concurrent executions, and how Lambda can be triggered.

 - IAM, CodeDeploy, CloudFormation.
 Particularly, how to deploy a lambda function using these services

 - Lambda code size limits